Ohio State vs. Indiana Predictions, College Basketball BetMGM Promo Codes, & Picks - January 6

 Ohio State Performance Insights

-- The Buckeyes put up 79.1 points per game (84th in college basketball) while allowing 65.4 per contest (57th in college basketball).
-They have a +191 scoring differential and outscore opponents by 13.7 points per game.
+- The Buckeyes average 79.1 points per game (82nd in college basketball) while giving up 65.4 per outing (53rd in college basketball).
+They have a +191 scoring differential overall and outscore opponents by 13.7 points per game.

-- The 39.4 rebounds per game Ohio State accumulates rank 69th in college basketball, 5.9 more than the 33.5 its opponents collect.
+- Ohio State wins the rebound battle by an average of 5.9 boards.
+It is collecting 39.4 rebounds per game (64th in college basketball) compared to its opponents' 33.5 per contest.

-- Ohio State knocks down 8.5 three-pointers per game (87th in college basketball), 2.2 more than its opponents.
-It shoots 37.8% from beyond the arc (30th in college basketball), and its opponents are shooting 30.8%.
+- Ohio State knocks down 8.5 three-pointers per game (88th in college basketball) while shooting 37.8% from beyond the arc (31st in college basketball).
+It is making 2.2 more threes per outing than its opponents, who drain 6.3 per game while shooting 30.8%.

+- The Buckeyes rank 62nd in college basketball by averaging 100.9 points per 100 possessions on offense, and defensively are 41st in college basketball, allowing 83.5 points per 100 possessions.

 Rep your team with officially licensed college basketball gear!
 Head to Fanatics to find jerseys, shirts, and much more.